Sellers Listing Contract Explained

 Section A explains that this Listing Contract is exclusive and the Broker shall be paid whenever the property is transferred during the length of the contract, plus an amount of days following the termination of the contract and that is typically 90 days.
 You will also see the interest rate the Broker charges if the commission is paid after the closing date.

-Section B identifies the commission rate the Brokerage will receive for its selling services.
+Section B identifies the commission rate the seller’s Brokerage will receive for its listing services.
 The minimum dollar amount identified is only applicable for houses selling at a price point under $42,000.
-Houses that are listed over $42,000 will qualify for the identified commission rate.
-Also outlined is the fee structure if the property leases or becomes a contract purchase.
+Houses that are listed over $42,000 will qualify for the identified commission percentage rate.
+Also outlined is the fee structure, if the property leases or becomes a contract purchase.

 Sections C – G